 Scientists from the UK Met Office Hadley Centre have been working closely with the World Food Programme over the last five years on the challenge of incorporating our climate science knowledge with food security expertise.
 Together we have developed an index of vulnerability of countries to food insecurity, as a result of flood and drought events, for developing and least-developed countries.
 The approach we took considered the IPCC1 definition of vulnerability as a combination of exposure, sensitivity and adaptive capacity.
 For each of these terms we included measures of food system function that correlated with undernourishment.
 For the exposure component, for example, this was a measure of the number of floods and droughts that occurred over agricultural production regions and populated areas, within each country.
 The sensitivity component included measures of how resilient agricultural production is to adverse weather events.
 This included metrics such as the percentage of rain-fed agriculture.
 Finally the adaptive capacity component included measures of economic resilience, such as the percentage of the population below the poverty line, or structural resilience, such as the percentage of paved roads.
 In this way the index included, not just the impact of weather on production, but also on access to food through markets.

 The index values were normalised, and so are a relative, rather than absolute, measure of vulnerability to food insecurity.
-The results of this index in the present day climate are shown in the figure below.

 The highest levels of vulnerability are in sub-Saharan Africa; there are medium levels across much of Asia, and lower levels in South and Central America.
 This pattern of vulnerability corresponds to global levels of undernourishment, as the index was designed to do.
 However, the index was also designed so that the exposure component could include not just observed drought and flood events, but also climate model projections based on RCP scenarios.2